 Investing in Girls

 Despite gains, girls’ access to and retention in school continues to be a barrier to universal basic education in Benin.
-Our programs are helping to close the gender gap in education.
-We support a network of Parents and Mothers Associations, particularly focusing on the north, where rates of school enrollment and retention are the lowest.
+Our programs help to close the gender gap in education.
+We support a network of parents and mothers associations, particularly focusing on the north, where rates of school enrollment and retention are the lowest.
 These associations receive training in basic project management and financial skills, which they use to develop their own self-financed activities to help girls stay in school.
 This innovative approach of leveraging community-based women’s organizations has shown significant returns in girls’ enrollment while representing a local and sustainable approach to solving education challenges.

 Last updated: October 30, 2015